Direct Access for Answers to Conjunctive Queries with Aggregation: Incorporating Annotation and Aggregation in the Answers

-\subparagraph*{Part~2 (hardness).} For the negative side of the dichotomy, we simply use the negative side of \Cref{thm:known-dichotomy}, since each answer to a \cqstar contains the ordinary (non-annotated) answer to the CQ obtained by removing $\star$, and moreover, the answers have the same order.
-This concludes the proof. \end{proof}
+For the negative side of the dichotomy, we simply use the negative side of \Cref{thm:known-dichotomy}.
+This can be done since each answer to a \cqstar contains the ordinary (non-annotated) answer to the CQ obtained by removing $\star$, and the answers have the same order.

+For the positive side of the dichotomy, \Cref{cor:pos-existential-removal} implies that it is enough to show an algorithm for $Q'(\vec x,\star)=\Qsffree$, which is a full self-join-free acyclic \cqstar with no disruptive trios.
+Using \Cref{thm:known-dichotomy}, we have direct access for $Q'$ in $\linlog$ if we ignore the annotations.
+Since $Q'$ is full, from an answer to $Q'$ we compute the annotation by finding the tuples that agree with the answer in every relation of $Q'$ and multiply the annotations of these tuples; this can be done in logarithmic time. \end{proof}

-From the positive side of \Cref{thm:annotated-dichotomy}, we conclude efficient direct access for ACQs $Q$, as long as we can efficiently formulate the aggregate function as an annotation over some logarithmic-time commutative semiring.
-This is stated in the following Corollary of \Cref{thm:annotated-dichotomy}.
-The negative side of the corollary is a straightforward consequence of \cref{thm:known-dichotomy}.
-In the case of $\aggavg$, we compute $\aggsum$ and $\aggcount$ separately and divide the results.
+From the positive side of \Cref{thm:annotated-dichotomy}, we conclude efficient direct access for \ACQs $Q(\vec{x}, \alpha(\vec w))$, as long as we can efficiently formulate the aggregate function as an annotation over some logarithmic-time commutative semiring.
+This is stated in the following corollary of \Cref{thm:annotated-dichotomy}.